Kat-1324/Arbitrage-Detection-Program/README.md

 currencies = ['ETH', 'BTC', 'USD']
 ```

-* **transaction_fee:** a float representing the transaction fee percentage charged per each order.
+* **transaction_fee:** a float representing the taker transaction fee percentage charged per each order.
 For example, if a 0.02% transaction fee is applied per each order:

 ```python
 transaction_fee = 0.02